 - There was no WAF (Web Application Firewall) in place to detect the SQL Injection exploitation.
 A WAF could block the attack even if the application is vulnerable.

 - There was no Intrusion Detection or Intrusion Prevention system in place.
 Many IDS’ keep a database with hashes of all the files on a system.
 If a file is modified its hash changes and it raises a red flag by notifying the administrator for potential malicious activity.
 This means that changes done to header.php (Weavely backdoor injected) could have been detected.

 - The O.S was not up to date which allowed the privilege escalation to be successfully exploited.

-Using an automated scanner like Acunetix, allows you to easily identify critical vulnerabilities in your code which can put your Web Application and/or server at risk.
+Getting an online free SQL Injection test with Acunetix, allows you to easily identify critical vulnerabilities in your code which can put your Web Application and/or server at risk.